RRR: India

-Taran Adarsh of Bollywood Hungama gave the film a rating of 4/5 and termed RRR a solid entertainer that "doesn't make you restless, despite a marathon run time.
+Taran Adarsh of Bollywood Hungama gave the film a rating of 4/5 and termed RRR as a solid entertainer that "doesn't make you restless, despite a marathon run time.
 The screenplay is wonderfully constructed, the twists and turns are attention grabbing and the nail-biting episodes as well as superbly executed action."
-Roktim Rajpal of Deccan Herald gave the film a rating of 4/5 and wrote "The action-packed climax again hits the right notes as the visuals do the talking, the hallmark of good storytelling".
-Neeshita Nyayapati of The Times of India gave the film a rating of 3.5/5 and wrote "RRR is not perfection by any means (despite Rajamouli's best efforts) because after the way he pulls off certain scenes, you wonder if he could've done a better job in certain others.
+Roktim Rajpal of Deccan Herald gave the film a rating of 4/5 and wrote, "The action-packed climax again hits the right notes as the visuals do the talking, the hallmark of good storytelling".
+Neeshita Nyayapati of The Times of India gave the film a rating of 3.5/5 and wrote, "RRR is not perfection by any means (despite Rajamouli's best efforts) because after the way he pulls off certain scenes, you wonder if he could've done a better job in certain others.
 But watch this one this weekend if you've been pining for a good action packed drama".

-Himesh Mankad of Pinkvilla gave the film a rating of 3.5/5 and wrote "RRR has the best action sequences to offer in an Indian film with an unimaginable interval block and a roaring finale".
-Janani K of India Today gave the film a rating of 3.5/5 and wrote "RRR is a terrific film with brilliant performances and amazing set-pieces".
-A reviewer from Deccan Chronicle gave the film a rating of 3.5/5 and wrote "RRR is a fantastic film that's meant for the big screen".
-Latha Srinivasan of Firstpost gave the film a rating of 3.5/5 and wrote "Ram Charan and Jr NTR's offscreen friendship and camaraderie seep into their onscreen performances, and the organic transformation from strangers to brothers-in-arms has been captured beautifully".
-Sowmya Rajendran of The News Minute gave the film a rating of 3.5/5 and wrote "RRR is just the kind of visual treat that will bring people back to theatres".
-Bharathi Pradhan of Lehren gave the film a rating of 3.5/5 and wrote "SSR rescues his adventure with a smorgasbord of skilfully choreographed, shot and performed action pieces that have you cheering lustily, the temporary boredom soon forgotten".
+Himesh Mankad of Pinkvilla gave the film a rating of 3.5/5 and wrote, "RRR has the best action sequences to offer in an Indian film with an unimaginable interval block and a roaring finale".
+Janani K of India Today gave the film a rating of 3.5/5 and wrote, "RRR is a terrific film with brilliant performances and amazing set-pieces".
+A reviewer from Deccan Chronicle gave the film a rating of 3.5/5 and wrote, "RRR is a fantastic film that's meant for the big screen".
+Latha Srinivasan of Firstpost gave the film a rating of 3.5/5 and wrote, "Ram Charan and Jr NTR's offscreen friendship and camaraderie seep into their onscreen performances, and the organic transformation from strangers to brothers-in-arms has been captured beautifully".
+Sowmya Rajendran of The News Minute gave the film a rating of 3.5/5 and wrote, "RRR is just the kind of visual treat that will bring people back to theatres".
+Bharathi Pradhan of Lehren gave the film a rating of 3.5/5 and wrote, "SSR rescues his adventure with a smorgasbord of skilfully choreographed, shot and performed action pieces that have you cheering lustily, the temporary boredom soon forgotten".